igarciapieu2024-oss/SpendSense2/README.md

 - Upload a product image
 - View metrics and alternative suggestions
 - Save your results or share them

+# Algorithm Usage
+We show how selection sort and quicksort can be implemented for sorting problems such as in the smart cart sorting from more expensive to less cheaper, the implementation of quicksort let us see how when used it the running time was slower 0(nlogn).Moreover we used hash tables for preventing duplicates and catching and memorizing tasks for example in the users registration and log in, which allowed us not to implement a simple search that increase our running time and also avoid the problem of have two users that are the same.
 # Further Improvements

 - Implement user account storage (SQLite)